Thrush is one of those pesky and painful things that we as breastfeeding and pumping moms have come to dread.

 Using Expressed Breast Milk with Thrush

 It is safe to use expressed breast milk while you and your baby are being treated for thrush.
-However, once your thrush has cleared up, the remaining milk will need to be tossed (sorry, I know).

 What can be done to prevent Thrush?